Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 15.36.38 UTC
+- WIB: Jumat, 7 November 2025 16.28.51 UTC
-- WITA: Jumat, 7 November 2025 16.36.38 UTC
+- WITA: Jumat, 7 November 2025 17.28.51 UTC
-- WIT: Jumat, 7 November 2025 17.36.38 UTC
+- WIT: Jumat, 7 November 2025 18.28.51 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Style is a reflection of your attitude and your personality."

-Kategori: success
+Kategori: attitude